Saint John Henry Newman

-The goal of the program — to give to the Republic her best citizens — is accomplished by inculcating students with a deep sense of a thriving human ecology.
+The goal of the program, “to give the Republic her best citizens” (Pope Leo XIII), is accomplished by inculcating students with a deep and thriving sense of human ecology.
 We prepare them to complete their university studies with cultured minds, deepened faith, and civic virtue.

 “My interest and involvement with the IHE has allowed me to start to explore and engage with the Christian faith in the public sphere.”